epbarros/Protein_Design_Screening/README.md

 # Protein Design Screening using Molecular Dynamics and Machine Learning
 This repository contains the python workflows for simulation preparation, analysis and classification of ligand-biding protein design as reported in Barros, E. P et al, J. Chem.
-Theory Comput., 2019.
+Theory Comput.
+2019, 15, 5703-5715.
 MD input scripts are also provided.

 This repository includes:
 - Jupyter notebooks for simulation preparation (Simulation_preparation_workflow.ipynb) and analysis (Design_screening_workflow.ipynb).